Spring Break 2026: When to Travel to Avoid the Rush and Save Money

 Hotels and Vacation Rentals

 Hotel rates at spring break hotspots often spike 30–60% above off-peak rates.
-To avoid spring break crowds in pricing:
+To save money without sacrificing comfort:

 • Book accommodations 2–3 months in advance for the best selection and rates.